keeganhugs/keeganhugs.github.io/_posts/2019-7-1-Summer-in-Chicago.md

 * Deep dish: Giordano's, Lou Malnati's, Gino's East
 * Donuts: Firecakes, Stan's, Doughnut Vault

 "Hold up," you might say, "Spread over 11 days, that's not much!"
 And you're right.
 I came to Chicago for a staff retreat and extended my stay, covering the extra cost myself.
-So at the retreat's close I traded the hotel for a hostel.
+At the retreat's close I traded the hotel for a hostel.
 Previously I hated hosteling in the U.S., but Chicago has a whopping 17% hotel tax on already-pricy hotels.
 Thankfully HI Chicago Hostel proved my bias wrong - highly recommend.
 Big lockers in the room, free activities, good location.

-I bought the Chicago CityPASS, which locked me in to certain activities (Shedd, Field, SkyDeck, Alder, and Industry).
+I bought the Chicago CityPASS, which locked me in to certain activities: Shedd, Field, SkyDeck(x2), Alder, and Industry.
 I have mixed feelings about passes.
-I probably would have structured my trip differently - probably Shedd, Toby Jug Museum, Leather Archives and Museum, the Botanic Garden, the Japanese Garden, and
+Left to my own devices, I'd structure my trip differently - Shedd, SkyDeck(x1), Leather Archives Museum, Toby Jug Museum, the Botanic Garden, the Japanese Garden.
+But I was frantically doing math while queueing for Shedd.
+Shedd alone was 1/3 the cost of a CityPASS - and think how much VALUE I'd lose if I ever want to visit those attractions!

+"If I ever want to visit those attractions."
+This fomo-logic constantly trips me up.
+And fomo is the enemy of effective traveling.
+Don't get me wrong; I'm enjoying all the CityPASS unlocked.
+But it's about prioritization.
+11 days in Chicago (even less because work) is. not. much.